Butler, Pennsylvania: Roads

 Five major highways run through or near the city, providing links to other areas throughout Western Pennsylvania.
 The south terminus of Pennsylvania Route 38 is just north of the city at U.S. Route 422.
 Route 422 skirts the city, to the north, on the Butler Bypass.
 PA 68 and PA 356 go straight through downtown, where they intersect with PA 8 (Butler's Main Street).

 Politics

 In 2024, The New York Times characterized the Butler area as being politically conservative.
 That year, Mayor Bob Dandoy, a Democrat, stated that the city limits has a higher concentration of non-Republicans compared to the surrounding county.
 According to Dandoy, "President Trump enjoys a lot of support here."

 Despite this support, in 2024, an attempted assassination of then-former president Donald Trump occurred at a rally near the town.
-He was hit and injured in the ear.
 The assassin, perched just outside the security perimeter, was shot and killed by a Secret Service sniper.
 Even though the event took place outside of city limits in Butler Township, the City of Butler issued a statement expressing sympathy for the death of Corey Comperatore, a firefighter caught in the line of fire, and for the attempt on Trump's life.